 Alienation is a theme in Unto A Good Land.
 The immigrants feel the limitations imposed upon them as foreigners.
 They do not know the geography and cannot speak the language.
 Dependence breeds suspicion and paranoia.

 The tension between Kristina and Ulrika subsides.
 After an attack of conscience, Kristina shares a loaf of bread with her.
 Ulrika and Elin take care of Danjel's children.

 At a stopover in Detroit, Ulrika vindicates herself in Karl Oskar's and Kristina's eyes.
-She recovers Lill-Marta, their three-year-old, from an orchard where she had gone to pick cherries.
+She recovers Lill-Marta, their 3-year-old, from an orchard where she had gone to pick cherries.
 This is in the nick of time as the boat is about to leave.
-It is a touching scene where Karl Oskar takes the hand of the woman he so ridiculed.
+It is a touching scene where Karl Oskar takes the hand of the woman he ridiculed.

 The immigrants cut across the prairie and head up the Mississippi River.
 Arvid remains funny and stupid, fearing alligators, which he calls crocodiles.

 These novels are virtually non-violent when compared to a Hamlet or a War and Peace.
 They are strong on character, simple and plain.
 We find people determining their own course, not swept up in events so overwhelming as to have their actions dictated for them.

 There is an emphasis on nature and the necessity of eking a living from the earth.
 There is not so much of war or what man has done to man.
 It is unexpected when at one point Karl Oskar eludes some would-be bandits.
 The possibility of evil lurks in the background, but it is secondary to man's struggle against the harsher side of nature.
 The emigrants yearn for freedom without having to harm anyone.